nocycles/pyhton-MiniMarket/README.md

 # Python Project: Mini Market System for Transactions

 ### A. Requirements / Objectives
-This program is called as Mini Market System, where it can be used as a simple transaction while in a mini market.
+This program is called as Mini Market System for self service cashier, where it can be used as a simple transaction while in a mini market to do a self service cashier.
 This program being created to solve the transaction process in a mini market, from adding items into basket, update items in the basket, remove item(s) in the basket, until calculating the total price of all items in the basket.

 The program initially need a field of cust_name for customer name while shopping, item_name for first item added into the basket, item_qty for the quantity of the first item added, and item_price for the price of per item quantity.